datagrok-ai/public/help/dev/dev.md

 While the function is available in the platform's UI, the corresponding JavaScript file and its dependencies do not get loaded in the browser until a function is used for the first time.
 This allows the platform to operate on thousands of functions covering different domains without compromising the performance.

+Each package has a version number.
+All objects inside the package are being deployed according to package version.
+That means that if version changes, there will be an independent instance of each package asset.
+Multiple versions of each package can be deployed at one moment, and administrator can switch between them.
+All users will see only objects that belong to current package version.
+There is a special "debug" version can be deployed for each package.
+If developer deploys a debug version, it becomes active for current package until developer deletes it or changes his developer key.
+In this case developer can see objects from his version of package, and changes don't affect other users package representation.

 ## Development